A Survey on Speech Large Language Models for Understanding: Toward General Speech Understanding: Emergence and Evolution of Speech LLMs

 By converting speech into tokenized sequences, these models enable LLMs to process speech data using the same autoregressive or seq2seq frameworks designed for text.
 The resulting discrete units can be aligned with textual tokens or used directly as input/output for generation tasks.
 This token-level compatibility bridges the modality gap and facilitates seamless speech-text integration.

-Representative works in this line of research include \textit{VALL-E}\cite{chen2024vall}, which leverages EnCodec tokens for zero-shot text-to-speech synthesis; \textit{SpeechGPT}\cite{zhang2023speechgpt}, which trains LLMs on unit-text pairs to allow the model to 'listen' and 'speak'; \textit{AudioPaLM}\cite{rubenstein2023audiopalm}, which combines wav2vec-style tokenization with multimodal pretraining; \textit{VQTTS}\cite{du2022vqtts}, which introduces self-supervised VQ acoustic features to bridge the gap between ground-truth and predicted features, leading to improved synthesis quality, among other recent methods\cite{du2025vall, huang2024audiogpt}.
+Representative studies that model speech purely via discretized acoustic tokens include SpeechGPT and AudioGPT~\cite{zhang2023speechgpt, huang2024audiogpt}.
+These methods quantize continuous waveforms into discrete code sequences (e.g., with neural codecs) and train a generative language model over the token streams, enabling speech understanding and synthesis within a unified, text-like modeling framework.

 This modeling approach offers several advantages.
 It allows speech processing to benefit directly from LLM pretraining by transforming the problem into a format that LLMs are optimized for: token sequences.
-Moreover, it enables bi-directional generation—speech-to-text and text-to-speech—within the same unified framework, making it especially suitable for future research on unified speech-language generation.
-However, as this paper primarily focuses on speech understanding rather than generation, the latter will not be discussed in detail here.
+Moreover, it enables understanding and generation within the same unified framework.
+However, models that rely solely on discrete token representations to encode speech information tend to exhibit degraded perceptual quality in speech perception.
+First, their performance on semantic information perception tasks such as ASR is often inferior to that of traditional models like Whisper or HuBERT.
+Second, these models also show limited capability in perceiving fine-grained paralinguistic cues and other subtle aspects of speech.
+Building upon these considerations, this work does not primarily focus on purely discrete sequence modeling approaches.

 The second paradigm, \textit{continuous sequence modeling}, takes a fundamentally different approach by maintaining the speech signal in its continuous embedding form throughout the interaction with the language model.
 Instead of discretizing the audio, it extracts high-dimensional features from pretrained encoders (e.g., WavLM~\cite{chen2022wavlm}, Whisper~\cite{radford2023robust}, or Conformer~\cite{gulati2020conformer}) and directly feeds them into the LLM, typically through a learned projection or lightweight adaptation layer.